Industry Guides 6 min read ·

 Recognition signals:

-• Mention of underperforming assets or regions
+• Mention of underperforming assets, regions, or business units

 The 2×2 framework for portfolio decisions: